torrejonv/teranode/docs/services/rpc.md

 The RPC server is a standalone service that listens for incoming requests and processes them based on the command type.
 The server starts by initializing the HTTP server and setting up the necessary configurations.
 It then listens for incoming requests and routes them to the appropriate handler based on the command type.
 The handler processes the request, executes the command, and returns the response to the client.

 In order to serve some of the requests, the RPC server interacts with the Teranode core services to fetch the required data.
 For example, when a `getblock` command is received, the server interacts with the blockchain service to fetch the block data.
+Also, when a `generate` command is received, the server interacts with the miner service to generate the requested number of blocks.

 ## 3. Functionality